 In October 2008, the EPA strengthened the NAAQS for lead to increase protection of public health and the environment.
 The ambient air lead standards—both the primary (health-based) and secondary (environment-based) standards—have been revised to 0.15µg/m3 (micrograms per cubic meter of air).
 The previous NAAQS issued by the EPA in 1978 were ten times higher (1.5µg/m3).

 Air monitoring stations collect representative data that indicates how much of a pollutant is in the air.
 Currently, 24 air-monitoring stations are strategically located across the Wasatch Front and in Southwestern Utah.

-- Choose Clean Air: Find out what you can do to help reduce air pollution.
+- UCAIR (Utah Clean Air): Find out what you can do to help reduce air pollution.

 Air Quality Trends

 - Ozone (14 KB) (8 hr averaging time)

 - Carbon Monoxide (51 KB) ( 8-hr averaging time)

 - Particulate Matter

 - Sulfur Dioxide (13 KB) ( 24-hr averaging time)

 - Lead (41 KB) (24-hr averaging time)